 Diapause Timing Evolution in the Tamarisk Leaf Beetle

-Diapause (like hibernation) in the tamarisk leaf beetle is triggered by shortening daylengths in the fall.
+Diapause (insect hibernation) in the tamarisk leaf beetle is triggered by shortening daylengths in the fall.
 As the beetles' range expands into southern latitudes, the daylengths are shorter during the summer and fall.
 This means the beetle needs to adjust the daylength cue that triggers diapause in order to avoid going into diapause in the summer.
 We defined a new trait to measure an individual's diapause propensity at particular daylengths.
 This trait will help us understand how the diapause cues are evolving at both individual and population scales.

 Beetle collection sites for the dispersal and diapause timing studies.
 We are looking for divergent evolution between the core (blue) and edge (green) populations in dispersal ability and diapause timing.